 Georgia V Ireland

 A crowd fired on mainly by sunshine and ubiquitous sunflower seeds in a baked concrete bowl of a stadium was never likely to help Ireland.
-A fierce five meter defensive scrum, leaving tractor marks in the turf, flicked a switch to phase after phase of pick and goes and passes to heavy forwards running at backs mixed with kicks though the middle and commitment to dive on loose balls.
+A fierce five meter defensive scrum, leaving tractor marks in the turf, flicked a Georgian switch somewhere to herald phase after phase of pick and goes and passes to heavy forwards running at backs mixed with kicks though the middle and commitment to dive on loose balls.
 Like South Africa and France, a lot of rugby seems to be played through scrum half in Georgia and Gela Aprasidze’s probing set up a prop special try and a penalty going into half time.